robenkleene/sidewinder/readme.md

 ## Documentation

-- Track Tabs: There are four tracks all of the rest of the sections are per track (except "Preset").
+- Track Tabs: There are four tracks tabs that can be selected on the right, all of the rest of the sections are per track (except "Preset").

 ### Preset Section